pythonindia/inpycon-blog/content/blog/2020-outreach-partners.md

 We are the largest gathering of Python users and admirers in India who come together once a year to celebrate the language and share our experience and expertise with the community.

-We would love to make PyCon India a great conference using the combined effort of our communities.
+Let's make make PyCon India a great conference using the combined effort of our communities.

 ## What we expect from you

-We would love for you to spread a word about the conference amongst your members who are looking to learn something regarding Python.
+We would love for you to spread a word about the conference among your members who are looking to learn something regarding Python.
 We expect our outreach partners to help us in the following ways:

-* Send emails to their mailing lists and post content on their social media channels on our behalf to make your community members aware of the conference.
+* Send emails to your mailing lists and post content on their social media channels on our behalf to make your community members aware of the conference.
 * Spread the word about our call for proposals for talks, workshops & Dev sprint and help us find speakers, mentors, and reviewers from your community for the conference.

 ## What you can expect from us